by Debbie “The Rat Lady” Ducommun

 If there is excess fluid in the lungs, a diuretic can be helpful.
 I’ve had good results with Lasix (furosemide) at a dose of 1-2 mg/lb 1-3 times/day.
 You should see improvement with oral dosing within 12 hours, and with an injection in a few hours.
 Vitamin B6 can also act as a diuretic.
 I suggest trying 5-10 mg per day.
 When a rat is on a diuretic, you must frequently check him for dehydration by pinching the skin on his back.
 In a rat who is normally hydrated, the skin will snap back immediately.
 The longer the skin takes to snap back, the more dehydrated a rat is.
 If a rat on a diuretic becomes dehydrated you must stop the diuretic and get the rat rehydrated.

 I have found that rats with advanced respiratory disease often have congestive heart failure as well.
-The recommended treatment for heart failure is a low sodium diet, enalapril (dose 0.25 mg/lb twice a day), which lowers the blood pressure and makes it easier for the heart to beat, and atenolol (1 mg/lb twice a day), an beta-blocker that slows the heartbeat to make it more effective.
-(The American Heart Association recently announced it was recommending the use of beta-blockers for most patients with congestive heart failure.)
+The recommended treatment for heart failure is a low sodium diet, enalapril (1-12 mg/lb twice a day), which lowers the blood pressure and makes it easier for the heart to beat, and atenolol (1-4 mg/lb twice a day), an beta-blocker that slows the heartbeat to make it more effective.
+(The American Heart Association recommends the use of beta-blockers for most patients with congestive heart failure.)
 Enalapril is so safe it can be used as a diagnostic tool.
-If giving enalapril makes the rat feel better, then you know he has congestive heart failure.
-If enalapril is going to help you should see improvement in the rat’s symptoms within 5 days.
+If giving enalapril improves your rat’s symptoms, then you know he has congestive heart failure.
+If enalapril is going to help you should see improvement in the rat’s symptoms within 1-5 days.
 A diuretic can also help in some cases.
 For more information about congestive heart failure, see my Rat Health Care booklet.

 Other